 What Brands Are Still Learning About Influencer Marketing Today

-Today is a much more advanced influencer game and Ricci guides her clients through an influencer marketing strategy and execution that is much more robust.
-Ricci’s department is the social media strategy and planning department at OMD and has a specialty focus on earned, owned and paid, including influencer marketing, which makes sense as Ricci clocks in her tenth year of planning and executing influencer marketing campaigns for brands.
+Today is a much more advanced influencer game and Ricci guides her clients through an influencer marketing strategy and execution that is much more robust, as she clocks in her tenth year of planning and executing influencer marketing campaigns for brands.
+Currently, Ricci has a specialty focus on earned, owned and paid - including influencer marketing - in the social media strategy and planning department at OMD.

 Her clients include CPG, entertainment, retail and alcohol brands, but it isn’t always so easy to convince brands of the need for influencer marketing.
 Even today, Ricci still finds that a little education goes a long way.

 “Early on it was harder to get brands comfortable with the idea of paid influencer marketing,” Ricci said.
 “There’s been some hearts and minds we’ve had to change about influencer marketing with education about what it can do for their brands.”

 The Benefits of Top Influencers and Micro Influencers

 Education can often start with defining what an influencer is and what influencers of different sizes can do for brands.
 In fact, micro influencers are better for some brand goals than others.

 To help give brands a top down look, she brings this chart with her to meetings.